Time Tracking: A Complete Guide for Managers

 “People who claim to work 75+ hours a week usually work less than 55.
 The gap — 26%.”

-We are not lying intentionally.
-Our brain simply overestimates effort.
-Time tracking removes the “martyr mask” and shows the real picture.
+Of course, we are not lying intentionally.
+Rather, our brain simply overestimates effort.
+Thus, time tracking removes the “martyr mask” and consequently shows the real picture.

 “I thought I was working 60 hours.
 Then I started tracking my time.
 It turned out reality — 47 hours.
 Moreover, only 28 of them were productive.
-The rest — ‘noise'.”
+Ultimately, the rest — ‘noise'.”

 Time Tracking Methods